1inch/1inch-docs/docs/limit-order-protocol/utils/guide/interactive-receiver.md

 }
 ```

-And create a limit order with `interaction` field:
+And create a limit order with `preInteraction` and/or `postInteraction` field:
 ```typescript
 const interactiveReceiverAddress = '0x1282d0c06368c40c8d4a4d818d78f258d982437b';
 const walletAddress = '0xfb3c7ebccccAA12B5A884d612393969Adddddddd';